wso2/docs-mg/en/docs/how-tos/analytics/choreo-based-analytics/configure-alerts.md

 Alerts are subject to a suppression policy to ensure you are not overwhelmed with duplicate alert notifications.
 For each alert rule that you configure, there is a 10-minute suppression window applied by default.
 The suppression interval is currently not configurable.
 In addition, note that the suppression policy is applicable per alert rule.

 !!!
 Info
-    - Maximum number of alerts which can be configured is 20 for each organization, env, tenant combination.
+    - Maximum number of alerts which can be configured is 20 for each organization, environment, tenant combination.
     - Adding an email to an alert configuration is optional.
 The maximum number of emails per alert configuration is limited to 5.

 Please refer [Configure Alerts](https://wso2.com/choreo/docs/insights/configure-alerts/) for more information.